rust-lang/rust/src/doc/trpl/method-syntax.md

-We’ve made a struct that represents a circle.
+We’ve made a `struct` that represents a circle.
 We then write an `impl` block, and inside it, define a method, `area`.

 Methods take a special first parameter, of which there are three variants:
 `self`, `&self`, and `&mut self`.
 You can think of this first parameter as being the `foo` in `foo.bar()`.
 The three variants correspond to the three kinds of things `foo` could be: `self` if it’s just a value on the stack, `&self` if it’s a reference, and `&mut self` if it’s a mutable reference.
 Because we took the `&self` parameter to `area`, we can use it just like any other parameter.
-Because we know it’s a `Circle`, we can access the `radius` just like we would with any other struct.
+Because we know it’s a `Circle`, we can access the `radius` just like we would with any other `struct`.

 We should default to using `&self`, as you should prefer borrowing over taking ownership, as well as taking immutable references over mutable ones.
 Here’s an